dvidelabs/flatcc/README.md

 8-byte boundary and can break the monster schema because it has 16-byte aligned fields.

-NOTE: as Aug 2024 it has been discovered that C++ writer code has been aligning empty vectors to size 4 (for the size field) even if elements where larger, like the double type.
-This causes the flatcc verifier to (correctly) reject these vectors because it would result in an invalid C pointer type on some architectures.
+NOTE: as of August 2024 it has been discovered that C++ writer code has been aligning empty vectors to the size field only, even if elements where larger, like the double type of size 8.
+This would cause the FlatCC verifier to (correctly) reject these vectors because it would result in an invalid C pointer type on some architectures.
 However, because this has been in effect for over 10 years, the consensus is to have verifiers tolerate this behaviour even if C++ will eventually fix this issue.
-As of now flatcc verifier remains as is but should eventually be updated with compile time flag to allow this behaviour.
-It is expected that the issues will have no practical implications on any readers in any language but in principle it could least to undefined behaviour in C and C++ due to incorrect pointer alignment.
-Thus, readers should be OK, but verifiers could report errors where it should tolerate the misalignment.
+The FlatCC verifier will be updated to accept such buffers by default with a compile time flag to enforce the strict behaviour as well.
+In principle the misaligned vectors can lead potentially lead to undefined behaviour in agressively optimized C compilers.
+As of now it appears to be safe to read such buffers on common platforms and it is preferably to avoid additional runtime reader overhead to deal with this.
 For more, see [FlatCC #287], [Google Flatbuffers #8374].